 By virtue of these and related changes, the total WS 117L program had risen by September 1958 from a budget level (for fiscal 1959) of \$107 million to a total of \$296 million.
 Of this total, \$215 million was shown in the current proposed development plan for WS 117L and the remainder was required for purchase of additional Thor and Atlas boosters.
 ARPA apparently intended at least \$8 million to go for biomedical research and \$18 million to long-lead items.
-Another not shown in the "open" totals, was CIA money supporting "black" Corona procurements.
+Another \$11 million, not shown in the "open" totals, was CIA money supporting "black" Corona procurements.\

-In this maze of figures, which one participant flatly called "chaotic," ARPA Director Johnson in August identified as "open" Corona money, concluding that an additional fiscal 1960 would see to the purchase of the 19 scheduled vehicles as well as programmed engineering changes.
+In this maze of figures, which one participant flatly called "chaotic," ARPA Director Johnson in August identified \$65.5 million as "open" Corona money, concluding that an additional \$13 million in fiscal 1960 would see to the purchase of the 19 scheduled vehicles as well as programmed engineering changes.
 He also suggested that CIA bear a larger portion of the cost, arguing that the Corona effort was principally for CIA benefit.

-On 1 October, revised Corona program costs reached Bissell.
-The total there shown was the bulk of the increase arising from the re-estimates by Lockheed and its subcontractors.
+On l October, revised Corona program costs reached Bissell.

+The total there shown was \$129 million, the bulk of the increase arising from the re-estimates by Lockheed and its subcontractors.

-The 18 April plan approved by the President had contemplated expenditures of \$7 million for "black" hardware and R&D, plus Thor and Agena development and procurement.
-That reflected an increase of over the first (9 April) cost estimates.
+The 18 April plan approved by the President had contemplated expenditures of \$7 million for "black" hardware and R&D, plus \$24 million for Thor and Agena development and procurement.
+That \$31 million total reflected an increase of \$11 million over the first (9 April) cost estimates.